School of Medicine

 Clinical and molecular epidemiology

 Human genome epidemiology

 Reporting of research

 Assistant Professor of Medicine (Oncology) at the Stanford University Medical Center

-BioI am an Assistant Professor of Medicine (Oncology) in the Stanford University School of Medicine and practicing oncologist at the Stanford Cancer Center with background in biomedical informatics.
-As a physician-scientist, my research mission is to drive medical advances at the intersection of cancer and data science research.
-Specifically, I aim to innovate state-of-the-art technologies to extract clinically useful knowledge from heterogeneous multi-scale biomedical data to improve diagnostics and therapeutics in cancer.
-I am a board-certified hematologist-oncologist and informaticist with specialized training in basic science, health services, and translational research.
-My clinical background in oncology and PhD training in Biomedical Informatics position me to develop and apply data science methodologies on heterogeneous, multi-scale cancer to extract actionable knowledge that can improve outcomes in cancer.
-My ongoing research to develop and apply cutting-edge knowledge and skills to pioneer new robust methodologies for analyzing cancer big data is being supported by an NIH K01 Career Development Award in Biomedical Big Data Science.
-My research focuses on developing and applying machine learning frameworks and radiogenomic approaches for the integrative analysis of heterogeneous, multi-scale data to accelerate discoveries in cancer diagnostics and therapeutics.
+BioDr.
+Itakura is an Assistant Professor of Medicine (Oncology) in the Stanford University School of Medicine and practicing oncologist at the Stanford Cancer Center with background in biomedical informatics.
+She is a physician-scientist whose research mission is to drive medical advances at the intersection of cancer and data science research.
+Specifically, she aims to innovate state-of-the-art technologies to extract clinically useful knowledge from heterogeneous multi-scale biomedical data to improve diagnostics and therapeutics in cancer.
+She is a board-certified hematologist-oncologist and informaticist with specialized training in basic science, health services, and translational research.
+Her clinical background in oncology and PhD training in Biomedical Informatics position her to develop and apply data science methodologies on heterogeneous, multi-scale cancer data to extract actionable knowledge that can improve patient outcomes.
+Her ongoing research to develop and apply cutting-edge knowledge and skills to pioneer new robust methodologies for analyzing cancer big data is being supported by an NIH K01 Career Development Award in Biomedical Big Data Science.
+Her research focuses on developing and applying machine learning frameworks and radiogenomic approaches for the integrative analysis of heterogeneous, multi-scale data to accelerate discoveries in cancer diagnostics and therapeutics.
 Projects include prediction modeling of survival and treatment response, biomarker discovery, cancer subtype discovery, and identification of new therapeutic targets.